 New vocational drivers

-Drivers from these islands who pass their licence acquisition since the introduction of Driver CPC can apply to DSA to take the Driver CPC case studies (module 2) and Driver CPC practical demonstration test (module 4) by phoning 0300 200 1122.
+Drivers from these islands who pass their licence acquisition since the introduction of Driver CPC can apply to DVSA to take the Driver CPC case studies (module 2) and Driver CPC practical demonstration test (module 4) by phoning 0300 200 1122.